sz3/cimbar/README.md

 [Error correction](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) is applied on the resulting bit stream, and the bit stream itself is interleaved across the image -- that is, adjacent tiles do not contain adjacent data -- to tolerate localized errors in a source image.

 ## But, does it really work?

+The main constraints cimbar must deal with are:
+* all tiles in the tileset must be sufficient hamming distance away from each other, where *sufficient* is determined by whether the decoder can consistently place blurry or otherwise imperfect tiles in the correct "bucket".
+* all colors in the colorset must be far enough away from each other -- currently as a function of RGB value scaling -- such that color bleeding, reflections, and the like, can be overcome.

+In practice, this means that the source image should be around 1000x1000 resolution or greater, with reasonable color correction handled by the camera -- as you'd find in any modern cell phone.

 The python cimbar implementation is, like cimbar itself, a research project.
 It works, but it is not very performant, and does not handle error cases with much grace. [libcimbar](https://github.com/sz3/libcimbar), the C++ implementation, has been much more heavily optimized.
 The target goals of the proof-of-concept were:
 1. achieve data density on the order of _10kb_ per image.